 Q2.
 Can the local authorities and local people participate in the examination process?

 A2.
-Yes, organisations and/or individuals who wish to register a representation and interest in the examination process (the details and dates of the examination process have yet to be confirmed) can do so via the Planning Inspectorate’s website, giving notice of any interest in, or objection to, the application.
-Please note that representations or responses must be received by the Planning Inspectorate by 11.59pm on Friday, 19th January 2018.
-All representations will be made public by the Planning Inspectorate.
+Yes, organisations and/or individuals were given the opportunity to register a representation and interest in the examination process between 9 December 2017 and 19 January 2018 giving notice of any interest in, or objection to, the application.
+All representations were made public by the Planning Inspectorate on 23 January 2018.

 Q3.
 Were local people consulted before the submission of the Application?

 A3.
 Yes, public consultation has been an integral part of the planning process.
 Local people were consulted in 2014 and earlier this year (2017) before the Development Consent Order (DCO) application was submitted.
 Their views have helped shape the main elements of the project.